 With its iconic archways and bold architectural presence, the Old Quadrangle (Old Quad) is the oldest building on the University of Melbourne’s Parkville campus and endures as the strongest connection to the university’s fledgling years.

-Originally built in classic Tudor style as a teaching space for students and a home for professors, the building has supported and sustained the University’s growth over the past 164 years.
+Originally built in classic Tudor style as a teaching space for students and a home for professors, the building has supported and sustained the university’s growth for more than 165 years.

-Today, the Old Quad has embarked on a new chapter, with the completion of an extensive restoration project which has seen the north areas of the east wing largely returned to their original layout, reaffirming Old Quad’s place as the cultural, civic, engagement and ceremonial heart of the University.
+The extensive restoration project largely returned the north areas of the east wing to their original layout, reaffirming Old Quad’s place as the cultural, civic, engagement and ceremonial heart of the university.